abdullahdrm/avicenna/README.md

 # AVICENNA
+Is a
+comprehensive digital health platform, utilized to bring together patients and doctors for Machine Learning assisted dermatological care.
+The platform integrates computer vision and image processing to deliver secure, efficient, and intelligent dermatology services.
 ## Contributing: how to add code to this repo

 A short checklist and commands for adding code from a new machine.